-Should I stay or should I go (to court) now?
-NSW stay case a win for survivors of abuse
+Stay or go (to court)?
+NSW stay case a win for abuse survivors

 Around Australia, a suite of legal reforms has made it easier for abuse survivors to take their matters to court.